-It can be fairly common for Latinos in the United States to not be able to access a business loan, but small business grants are a great financing alternative.
+It can be fairly common for Latinos in the United States not to be able to access a business loan, but small business grants are a great financing alternative.

 This is still a problem, even though in the country there are more than 4.37 million businesses owned by Hispanics, which contribute to the national economy about $700 billion per year: Imagine how much that number could multiply if these entrepreneurs had the right means of financing.

-Although this gap seems to be getting narrower (especially in recent years,) for Latinos it remains a challenge to meet the requirements of banks and other lenders.
+Although this gap seems to be getting narrower (especially in recent years) for Latinos, it remains a challenge to meet the requirements of banks and other lenders.

 In many cases, accessing capital to finance a small business becomes a matter of creativity.
 Latinos are recursive, and we take advantage of any opportunity, such as small business grants offered by federal agencies or private entities.